mars-sim/mars-sim/mars-sim-main/src/main/resources/README_V1.3.0.txt

 B. Headless Mode

-- mars-sim is designed with a level of autonomy capable of running the entire simulation on its own.
-Therefore, you may prefer to run it in a terminal for hours/days in the least intrusive manner with lowest CPU resources in headless mode.
-Type in the terminal as follows :
+- mars-sim is designed with a high level of autonomy.
+It's capable of running the entire simulation on its own.
+Therefore, one may prefer to run it in a terminal for hours/days in the least intrusive manner utilizing minimal CPU resources.
+Type :

 > java -jar mars-sim-main-[version/build].jar 2 headless new